edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Move cursor or selected items right by pixel

 If any item is selected, this script moves it to right by pixel.
 And moves cursor by pixel in other case

+#### ek_Move cursor to start of item under mouse

+It just moves edit cursor to start of selected item

+#### ek_Select items from selected to mouse cursor

+This script extends selection of items from selected to mouse cursor.
+As usual this action attaches in mouse modifiers on media item section

 #### ek_Select next non-tiny track